This post may contain affiliate links. Read our disclosure policy here.

 Can You Freeze Falafel?

-The falafels freeze great prior to baking.
+The falafels without chickpeas freeze great prior to baking.
 All you need to do is make them into shapes and place them in a lined baking sheet inside the freezer.
 Once frozen, transfer them into a zip bag for storage until you decide to cook them.

 Ingredients

-- 1 cup onion roughly chopped
+- 1 cup onion, roughly chopped

 - ½ cup fresh cilantro